TEERAVIST/ALL-API-simple/README.md

-just for beginner like ME.
+just for noobie like ME.